Rosettea/Hilbish/docs/api/hilbish/hilbish.os.md

 ---

 ## Introduction
-The `os` interface provides simple text information properties about the current OS on the systen.
+Provides simple text information properties about the current operating system.
 This mainly includes the name and version.

 ## Static module fields
 |||